PaulHBartley/mkproj/INSTALL.md

 # Installing mkproj

-**mkproj** is a family of three bash functions that work together to set up a Python project folder.
+**mkproj** is a family of three bash functions that work together in setting up a Python project folder.

 ## Compatibility